PocketCluster/pocketcluster/README.md

 ## Uninstall (Raspberry PI)

 1. Download uninstall [script](https://raw.githubusercontent.com/stkim1/pocketcluster/master/uninstall/rpi-uninstall) by right click and `Save link as...`.
-2. Open command window, go to where the file is, and run following command.
+2. Open console or iTerm, go to where the file is, and run following command.

 > chmod +x ./rpi-uninstall && ./rpi-uninstall